 The first and fourth Labour governments stand out as the two most radical of the 20th century.
 Both reset the country's political agenda with the scope of their policy initiatives.
 But the fourth Labour government's departure from its traditional values and practices fractured the party at all levels.
 In its second term the cabinet was divided on the extent and pace of further reforms, there was rebellion among party members and disillusion among Labour voters.
 Prime Minister David Lange resigned in 1988, handing over leadership to his deputy, Geoffrey Palmer, who in turn was replaced by Mike Moore on the eve of the 1990 election.
 Labour was severely beaten in that election, and its caucus reduced from 56 to 29, the smallest since 1931.

-The fifth Labour government
+The fifth and sixth Labour governments

 When Labour returned to power in 1999 under the leadership of Helen Clark, this administration differed from all its predecessors.
 This time Labour was elected under the mixed-member proportional (MMP) system, which was introduced in 1996, and was denied a clear parliamentary majority.
 Instead, in each of its three terms Labour governed in coalition with, or on the basis of negotiated support from, one or more minor parties.
 Policy concessions to its partners sometimes steered the government to the left, for example by setting up Kiwibank, promoted by Jim Anderton’s Progressive Party; sometimes to more centrist ground, such as establishing the Families Commission (later called Superu), promoted by the United Party; or towards environmental concerns, such as setting up a solar-energy programme, promoted by the Green Party.

 The primary direction of policy, however, was determined by Labour’s retreat from the neo-liberal project of the 1980s.
 Yet, it neither could, nor wished to, undo all the sweeping changes made in the name of ‘Rogernomics’.
 In 2008 Clark's government lost office to a National-led administration.